duraanali/connecthubbe/README.md

 ## Error Handling

-All endpoints follow a consistent error response format:
+All endpoints return consistent error responses with the following structure:

 ```json
 {